 The boxes were set in the exterior wall, supported with 2x4 braces and

-Doors for the egg boxes were fabricated on-site using sandwich panels, with 1” x ¾” hardwood frames, ½” exterior panels, ¼” interior panels and 1” of rigid foam insulation inside.
-These are mounted on 3” “no mortise” hinges and close against vinyl clad foam door weather strip that is secured in ¾” x ¾” stock.
-The stock has a saw kerf in it that accepts the weather strip, creating a seal similar to that on a refrigerator door or a commercial pre-hung exterior door.
-The exterior of the doors were then covered in Western Red Cedar to match the exterior of the coop.
+Doors for the egg boxes were fabricated on-site using sandwich panels, with 1” x ¾” hardwood frames, ½” exterior panels, ¼” interior panels, and 1” of rigid foam insulation inside.
+These are mounted on 3” “no mortise” hinges and close against vinyl clad foam door weatherstrip that is secured in ¾” x ¾” stock.
+The stock has a saw kerf in it that accepts the weatherstrip, creating a seal similar to that on a refrigerator door or a commercial pre-hung exterior door.
+The exterior of the doors was then covered in Western Red Cedar to match the exterior of the coop.

 The posts were plumbed and squared with bracing.